Toyota Sera: Interior

 Front bucket seats feature three point seatbelts and can tilt and slide forward to give access to the rear.
 The rear bench seat features a fixed central arm rest and either two or three point seatbelts.

 In its normal interior configuration (with the back seats up and the parcel shelf in place) the rear cargo area does have a noticeably small opening (52 cm by 82 cm) and an elevated lip necessitating the lifting of luggage quite high before it can be placed inside.
 However the boot (trunk) is relatively deep and spacious.
 In addition the rear seats fold down and both the parcel shelf and the rear divider panel (usually in place behind the back seats) can be completely removed, in essence turning the entire rear half of the car into a cargo area.
 As such the Toyota Sera has a large amount of available storage space for its size.
 The space-saving spare tire and changing kit are contained in a small compartment below the boot floor.

 Other features

 The Sera/EXY-10 was one of the first cars to feature projector headlights (though the 1988 AXV-II concept model featured conventional headlights).

-Importation

-As the Sera was only released in the Japanese domestic market, all vehicles are right-hand drive and the speedometer and odometer units are metric.
-This makes the vehicle readily importable into countries with similar standards and requires only minimal changes for ones such as the United Kingdom (where the vehicles are also right-hand drive but the instruments are in imperial units).
-However, major alterations may be necessary before the Sera is legal for general use in, or even importation, into other states and countries.

-In Australia, most Seras will be required to have three-point seatbelts and side impact beams to be fitted for compliance.
-As such, it may be beneficial to import a later model Phase III to avoid this third-party work.

-Any vehicle over 15 years old can be legally imported to Canada under federal law, so even the newest Seras are now eligible.

-Similarly, any vehicle over 25 years old can be legally imported to the United States according to the NHTSA, meaning that these vehicles do not have to comply with federal emissions and safety standards.
-As a result, all model years of the Sera are eligible as of 2021.

-Despite this, however, the Sera cannot be legally registered in some jurisdictions such as California until the vehicle has been heavily modified to meet state emission standards, due to California having more strict smog regulations than other states in the United States as well as "visual inspection" rules.

 Phases

-Toyota produced the Sera in three distinct trim variants, with either manual or automatic transmission, standard or ABS brakes and regular stereo or Super-Live Sound System ("SLSS" - see below) forming the three major choices for buyers.
+Toyota produced the Sera in three distinct trim variants, with either manual or automatic transmission, standard or ABS brakes and regular stereo or Super-Live Sound System ("SLSS") forming the three major choices for buyers.
 There were also a large number of additional factory options available across the entire production run.